MUBI Library: 31 starting points to begin browsing

-Last spring saw MUBI open up its digital archive for the first time with a new section called Library.
+Last year, MUBI opened up its digital archive for the first time with a new section called Library.
 The subscription streaming service previously placed an emphasis on curation and collection, bringing together a rolling carousel of films from the around the world available for 30 days at a time.
-Now, it’s letting subscribers revisit and discover films that were previously hand-picked, with more than 400 archive titles available to subscribers as part of MUBI’s standard £9.99 monthly subscription.
+Now, subscribers can revisit and discover films that were previously hand-picked, with more than 400 archive titles available to subscribers as part of MUBI’s standard £9.99 monthly subscription.
+(A £14.99 subscription – titled MUBI Go – will give you a free cinema ticket per week to a chosen film at participating cinemas.)

 The good news?
 You now have 400+ films to stream on-demand, creating a catalogue of arthouse and world cinema – new and old – that provides a striking counterpart to more conventional streaming catalogues on offer elsewhere.
 The bad news?
 You have 400+ films all competing for your attention that can make for a rather daunting maze of bookcases.